yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-The AMD CK partitioner and stages pipliner for fused moe is also very interesting, yet out of scope of this article.
+The AMD CK partitioner and stages pipliner for fused moe is also very interesting to be attributed to the final assembly, yet out of scope of this article.

 <br />